cap-js/cap-operator-plugin/README.md

 ## Before You Start

-The CAP Operator plugin requires `@sap/cds-dk: ">=7.9.5"`.
-If you've installed @sap/cds-dk  globally, ensure that the installed version is `7.9.5` or higher.
+The CAP Operator plugin requires `@sap/cds-dk: "~7.9.5"`.
+If you've installed @sap/cds-dk  globally, ensure that the installed version is `7.9.5` or higher, but below `8`.

+> `@sap/cds-dk: "~8"` is not supported yet.

 ## Set Up the Plugin

 To integrate the CAP Operator Plugin into your project, follow these steps:

 1. Add the plugin package to your project as a dev dependency: